kazumaxneo/pseudo_complete_genome_builder/README.md

 ```

-First, pseudo complete genome was created, then thier pairwise seuqencealignment was performed with minimap2.
+First, pseudo complete genome was created, then thier pairwise seuqence alignment was performed with minimap2.
 Finally, their sequence difference, including SNVs, small indels, and large indels, was called with paftools.
 <p align="center"><img src="figure1.png" alt="scheme"></p>